nathanbuchar/node-cipher/README.md

 # node-cipher

 Encrypt or decrypt sensitive files to allow use in public source control.
-A grown-up and more powerful version of [config-cipher](https://github.com/nathanbuchar/config-cipher).
 Node-cipher has a much more defined command line interface, as well as a public API for use directly within Node JS apps.
+[Find on NPM](https://www.npmjs.com/package/node-cipher)

 ### Example

 Let's say we have a file called `config.json` which has some sensitive data in it, like private keys and shit.
-What happens if we need to transfer these configs between teammembers, but don't want the data within the file to be public within source control?
+What happens if we need to transfer these configs between team members, but don't want the data within the file to be public within source control?
 We could send out a mass email with the new config file every time someone makes a change, or we can encrypt the file and add its encrypted counterpart to source control which can later be decrypted on each developer's machine.

 Here's our hypothetical `config.json` file.